Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 Saving as config
 File autobackup

-item status
-delete button too big, too left, and obscures text search button
+delete button too big, too left, and obscures text

-IAM integration
-XSkin integration?
+class-specific loadouts (toggleable in NavHelp, default configurable in MCM)

 figure out automatic list item size realization maybe mod preview image localization pass

-class-specific loadouts (toggleable in NavHelp, default configurable in MCM) squad loadout items list (conflate by weapon category configurable in MCM)
+squad loadout items list (conflate by weapon category configurable in MCM)
 TODO: Allow PCS as part of loadout?

 One day:
+IAM integration
+XSkin integration?
 Use Tac Armory UI inventory images
 Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad